InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 ### What is the Global Vendor List?

 The Global Vendor List (GVL) is a technical document that CMPs download from a domain managed by IAB Europe.
-It lists all registered and approved Vendors, as well as standard Purposes, Features, Special Purposes, Special Features and Stacks.
+It lists all registered and approved Vendors, as well as standard Purposes, Features, Special Purposes, Special Features, Stacks and Data Categories used in conjunction with purposes.
 The information stored in the GVL is used for determining what legal disclosures must be made to the user.
 IAB Europe manages and publishes the GVL.

-The Global Vendor List contains the following information:

-*   A Global Vendor List version.
-*   A list of standard Purposes, including any Special Purposes.
-*   A list of standard Features.
-Vendors can indicate that they use Features.
-Since they span purposes, users cannot exercise choice  about any of them, but Features Vendors use should be disclosed  in the CMP’s UI.
-*   A list of Special Features, which are Features for which users are given an opt-in choice.
-*   A list of Stack definitions.
-*   A list of Vendors with assigned Vendor IDs (denoted as **VendorIds** in the string), the standard Purposes for which they are requesting consent, the standard Purposes they will be using on the legitimate interest legal basis, the Features they may use across declared Purposes, and the URL of their GDPR/privacy policy page. _VendorIds_ are incrementally-assigned and not reused; deleted Vendors are just marked as deleted.
-*   Vendor GET limits to inform overflow option.
-This provides the information needed to support Vendor’s ability to use the http GET request.

-You can learn more about the Global Vendor list on the IAB EU website: [https://iabeurope.eu/tcf](https://iabeurope.eu/tcf)
+See the ‘The Global Vendor List’ section in the ‘Consent string and vendor list formats v2’ spec which describes the content and the use of the global vendor list in detail.

 ### How does the CMP provide the API?